The Best Cheap Combi Boiler [And Typical Combi Boiler Prices for 2023]

-If there’s a fault with a boiler that you’ve purchased outside of the installation contract, there’s a good chance they’re not going to go out their way to sort out the problem.
+If there’s a fault with a boiler you’ve purchased outside of the installation contract, there’s a good chance the installer is not going to go out their way to sort out the problem.
 Their job is to install it, not to fix it.

 Paying For Your Boiler

 There’s probably a good reason you’re looking for inexpensive combi boilers — you’ve had a sudden breakdown, and the replacement cost is huge and unexpected.

 But you don’t have to scrimp by fitting a sub-standard boiler to save £100 or so now, only to lose £100s more on repairs in the long run.

 More and more companies are offering combi boiler installations on finance.
 So, if you don’t have the cash up front, you can compare quotes and pay for your boiler monthly.
 For finance on Worcester and other quality boiler brands, you can get a fixed price for a replacement using Heatable’s clickable form.

 We’ve compiled a few questions that we often hear about cheap boilers, and we’ll try our best to answer them below.